 Founder Bill Cook’s mission was to produce products that help physicians solve patient problems, regardless of sales potential.
 The company secured its first sales in 1963 when Cook took a blow torch to a medical conference and used it to bend Teflon tubing into the odd shapes surgeons said they needed for difficult procedures.

-The Cook group has become a global power, employing more than 12,000 people.
+The Cook group is a global power, employing more than 12,000 people.